wp-plugins/events-manager-extended/readme.txt

 * Improvement: when adding a registration in the backend, you can now only choose from events that have RSVP activated
 * Improvement: when the setting "Max number of spaces to book" is empty, it is now ignored
 * Improvement/fix: price can be a decimal number as well
+* Improvement: make sure the Settings page can be reached if something is not correct with the security settings
 * Bugfix: attributes weren't taken into account for the new email formats pending, cancelled, denied
 * Bugfix: the filtering threw an error when selecting multiple items
 * Bugfix: the attendee list didn't return the correct number of booked seats